So you’re about to start looking for a new home.

 Average Age of Accounts = 10% of your FICO Score

 While weighed less heavily, FICO still considered authorized user accounts into the credit scoring algorithm.
 If you have a close friend or family member with a credit card in good standing, preferably one that has been open for a long period of time.
-Ask them to add you onto their account to help increase your credit score.
+Ask them to add you to their account to help increase your credit score.

 7. Dispute Your Negative Accounts

 You may be able to get late payments and collection accounts removed from your credit report by disputing them.
 Contact all three major credit reporting bureaus and dispute each account.